ayton-ps/website/main/content/_index.md

       head teacher of Reston Primary School.

-      We currently have three classes: P1–4, P5–6, and P7.
+      Next year we will have three classes: P1–3, P4–5, and P6–7.
 See our [staff page](/staff) for more information.

       We are part of the Eyemouth Learning Community (“Eyemouth cluster”) – children from Ayton, Coldingham, Cockburnspath, Eyemouth and Reston primary schools move up together to Eyemouth High School.